PierreVaut/my-cv/README.md

 If I had plenty of time, I would definitely migrate it on Typescript !
 Typing the 'resources' file would offer better consistency.

 It uses React 18.
-Removing CRA and migrating on React 19 wouldn't hurt as well !
+Removing CRA and migrating to React 19 would be definitely nice to have!

 The state is managed using React Context, which IMHO is perfectly enough to manage the static data.
-This choice was documented in the ADR 003 "single source of truth".
+This choice was documented in the [ADR 003 "single source of truth"](https://github.com/PierreVaut/my-cv/blob/master/docs/adrs/0003-single-source-of-truth.md).

 UI relies on CSS, which is still OK in 2025 for a static web page.
 We will need to check if it scales well